wberrier/git-patch-manager/README.md

 * [x] re-generate patches and series files (ie: quilt refresh)
 * [x] apply patches via "git am" for multiple "stacks"
 * [ ] verification that generated patches produce desired result
+* [ ] patch validator (to make sure a patch only makes changes to files within the stack source path)

 # Other comparable tools